LinkedInLearning/.NET-microservices-for-Azure-developers-5937046/README.md

-# COURSENAME
+# .NET Microservices for Azure Developers
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `.NET Microservices for Azure Developers`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![lil-thumbnail-url]

+It's no longer only architects who need to understand the benefits and challenges of cloud-native architectures, such as microservices.
+By leveraging this popular architectural pattern, developers and other key application stakeholders can enhance the availability, reliability, and scalability of their software solutions.
+In this course, instructor Rodrigo Díaz Concha provides an overview of microservices, as well as how to use .NET to create microservices that can be deployed in Azure.
+Rodrigo covers key topics such as microservices pros and cons, writing unit tests, microservices containerization with Docker, microservices deployment on top of an orchestrator, and synchronous communication between microservices.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions